currentxchange/WAX-NFT-Metadata-Standards/README.md

 ### RAM Usage
 While you may see more fields than you'd like to implement in your final NFT, it's okay to use them for the schema.
-This will make the ram requirement of schema creation slightly larger, but you'll only be charged for the fields you use when creating templates + NFTs.
+This will make the [RAM requirement](https://anyobservation.medium.com/basic-wax-account-management-d956d74ff103) of schema creation slightly larger, but you'll only be charged for the fields you use when creating templates + NFTs.

-> This metadata is written specifically for Atomic Asset's [NFT standard](https://github.com/pinknetworkx/atomicassets-contract) on the [atomicassets contract](https://wax.bloks.io/account/atomicassets).
+> This metadata is written specifically for Atomic Assets' [NFT standard](https://github.com/pinknetworkx/atomicassets-contract) on the [atomicassets contract](https://wax.bloks.io/account/atomicassets).

 Feel free to fork, or open an issue to see improvement.